ENABLED EMISSIONS CAMPAIGN

 These emissions don’t appear in tech companies’ carbon footprints—but they’re real, and potentially massive.

-No!
+• It is related but separate.
 The biggest climate risk from AI isn’t its energy use—it’s how it’s used.
 While AI-driven demand is pushing data center electricity consumption higher (about 1.5% of global electricity in 2024, projected to reach nearly 3% by 2030), the emissions impact is still relatively small compared to fossil fuels, which drive over 90% of global CO₂ emissions.
-The real concern is when AI is used to expand fossil fuel production, locking in long-term emissions.
+We are focused on how AI is used to expand fossil fuel production, locking in long-term emissions.

 Collaborate with Us